giovadg/statistic-parallel-opt/README.md

 > **Status:** Ongoing project.
 Core execution engine and first numerical kernels are implemented; additional kernels and features are actively being developed.

-# Overview
+## Overview

 This project implements a small but complete **numerical analytics engine** for time-series data, focusing on:

 - explicit pthread-based parallelism (no OpenMP)
 - predictable performance and low overhead
 - clean separation between execution engine and numerical kernels
-- reproducible benchmarking
+- reproducible benchmarking with a Juppyter Nootebook
+  - scaling as function of vector size
+  - scaling as function of rolling window size
+  - scaling as function of N threads used

 The core use case is repeated feature extraction (rolling statistics) on very large arrays (10⁷–10⁸ points), where Python-level implementations become a bottleneck.